05 Mar Words of Wisdom #1: Teacher Sharing and “Stealing”

 Teacher sharing and “stealing”… a prescription to increase teacher effectiveness (and to avoid burnout).

-As you continue in your career, you will do some things really well.
-When you do, share them.
+TEACHER SHARING – As you continue in your career, you will do some things really well, and when you do, share them.
 We are a profession, and that is what professionals do.
 When doctors discover cures, they tell other doctors so more people can get well.
-When teachers discover effective management strategies, teaching techniques, home-school communication methods, and any of those other great things we do, we too must share.
-Teacher sharing is truly a moral responsibility.
+When teachers discover effective management strategies, teaching techniques, grading protocols, home-school communication methods, and any of those other great things we do that help our students grow academically, socially, and emotionally, teacher sharing is truly a moral responsibility.

-The story is told of a third-grade teacher in a small K-8 school whose students all mastered fractions.
-This teacher had developed a way to teach fractions so that the most math-challenged child mastered the skills of adding, subtracting, multiplying, and dividing fractions.
-If a newly transferred student was found to be struggling with fractions, he or she was referred to after-school study sessions with the third-grade teacher.
-A few study sessions later, that student was up to speed.
+A workshop participant once shared the story of third-grade teacher in her K-8 school whose students always mastered fractions.
+This teacher had developed a way to explain and teach fractions so that the most math-challenged child grasped the concepts and mastered the skills of adding, subtracting, multiplying, and dividing fractions.
+If a newly transferred student was found to be struggling with fractions, he or she was referred to after-school study sessions with the third-grade teacher; and a few study sessions later, that student was up to speed.
 But after 25 years of teaching, the teacher retired and moved to Florida.
 And no one at the school ever knew what she did or how she did it to achieve such wonderful results.
 How sad!
 She missed the opportunity to leave an ongoing legacy.

 Teacher Sharing Method #1: Informal Sharing

 You can begin to leave your legacy by sharing things that work with other teachers in your school.
 Informally with a teacher friend after school is one place to start; at a grade-level or department meeting is another.